t7yang/type-safety-in-javascript/readme.md

 const name = 123;
 ```

-Enabling type checking by file is very helpful for progressively enhance your project's type safety.
+Enabled type checking by file is very helpful for progressively enhance your project's type safety.

 ### Checking by project folder